 Loyola and its students enjoy Chicago's exceptional cultural and economic resources.
 In addition to providing an unparalleled setting for educational opportunities, Chicago is also one of the most prestigious cities in the world in terms of recreation and entertainment.

-A hub of commerce and culture, Chicago serves as an expanded campus for Loyola students.
-Fast Company magazine named Chicago its 2008 U.S. City of the year for its thriving economy, impressive architecture, notable politicians, groundbreaking music, and innovative environmental policies.
+A hub of commerce and culture, Chicago serves as an expanded campus for Loyola students, offering a thriving economy, impressive architecture, notable politicians, groundbreaking music, and innovative environmental policies.

 Loyola students take advantage of many academic opportunities in Chicago, including:

 - Three Chicago-area campuses: Lake Shore, Water Tower, and Health Sciences

 - Research and fieldwork opportunities at many major local institutions, including the Lincoln Park Zoo, Field Museum, Adler Planetarium, Chicago Public Schools, and more

 - A diverse cultural and economical environment that enhances the Loyola community's global sophistication

 - Chicago is home to 70 museums, more than 200 theaters, 7,300 restaurants, and 400 neighborhood festivals.

 - Three of the world's tallest buildings are located in Chicago: Willis Tower, AON Center, and Trump International Hotel and Tower.

 - The nickname of "The Windy City" was bestowed on Chicago in 1893 by New York Sun editor Charles Dana.
 He was tired of listening to long-winded politicians boast about the World's Fair that was held in Chicago the same year.